 Hence, the company that now bears his name and which over the years has specialized in small and medium prefabrication, building the first entirely prefabricated substation.
 After his death takes its reins the last of the sons, Andrea Seri, an architect with outgoing manual skills and strong creativity in different sectors.

 The year was 2011 and after a year of intense work, comes the heavy building crisis that begun in 2007, it was felt heavily in the field of prefabrication, at the beginning of 2012.
 Hence the idea to diversify the prefabrication with the addition of new services such as garages, houses and prefabricated pools.
 But not enough.
-Andrea wants to get out of the logic of simple technical construction and bring art into the concrete, with the opening of a new production channel, more than small craft industry, which can push the creations of Fikissimo brand, also overseas and enhance our beloved made in Italy.
+Andrea wants to get out of the logic of simple technical construction and bring art into the concrete, with the opening of a new production channel, more than small craft industry, which can push the creations of brand Fikissimo, also overseas and enhance our beloved made in Italy.